-BIO 420 CELL BIOLOGY (3) F, Sp, Su
+BIO 420 Cell Biology (3) F, Sp,Su

-Prerequisites: BIO 204 - BIO 207, BIO 310, BIO 311, CHE 110 - CHE 113, CHE 210 - CHE 213..
-Except for Biology/Nursing students.
+Prerequisites: BIO 310, 311, CHE 210, 211.
 Co-requisite: BIO 421.

 A study of the fine structure of eukaryotic and prokaryotic cells, the chemical composition and organization of cells, cell metabolism and bioenergetics, the ultrastructural and molecular organization and functions of each major cell organelle or structural component, and the molecular basis of the genetic code and gene expression.